Criminal Procedure Scholar and Public Defender Jonathan Abel Joins UC Law SF Faculty

 “Our many students who are contemplating criminal justice careers can learn a lot from Jon’s appellate experience and will surely draw inspiration from his commitment to criminal justice reform that actually improves–and saves–lives on the ground,” said Professor Hadar Aviram.
 “I look forward to working with him and learning from him.

-“As a criminal defense attorney, I’ve worked with so many impressive UC Hastings graduates.
+“As a criminal defense attorney, I’ve worked with so many impressive UC Law SF graduates.
 It’s an institution that turns out highly trained practitioners poised to be the next generation of California criminal defense attorneys and prosecutors,” Abel said.
 “I was drawn to the challenge and excitement of shaping the way these future leaders think about the justice system.”

 “I want my students to understand the injustices, challenges, and opportunities for reform that the criminal justice system presents,” Abel said.
 “We have these important constitutional rights that override everything else and are supposed to guarantee a fair process, but they too often are not vigorously enforced by the courts.”